 Around the world, there are many love lock bridges where lovers express their true love and affix engraved padlock for making their love forever.

-As people, all would like to be a lover for that they perform a ritual in their nearby bridges.
+Like people, all would like to be a lover for that they perform a ritual in their nearby bridges.
 Resulting this day by day these types of bridges are rising and it’s with the hanging padlocks are also increasing.

 Want to get inspiration to make your nearby bridges as a love bridge?

-Now, you are going to learn you need to know about 10 famous bridges, love lock bridge history and present conditions that might help you where you should go and where shouldn’t.
+Now, you are going to learn you need to know about 10 famous bridges, love lock bridge history and present conditions that might help you where you should go and where you shouldn’t.

 Most Ljubavi, Serbia